gbif/clickhouse-map-poc/README.md

 WHERE decimallatitude IS NOT NULL;
 ```

-Index for mercator projection (adapting this for ESPG:4326 would be feasible)
+Index for mercator projection (adapting this for ESPG:4326 would be feasible).

 ```
 DROP TABLE IF EXISTS gbif_mercator;
 SET allow_suspicious_low_cardinality_types=1;
 CREATE TABLE gbif_mercator
 (
     mercator_x UInt32 MATERIALIZED 0xFFFFFFFF * ((decimallongitude + 180) / 360),